yetanalytics/lrsql/doc/authority.md

 # Authority Configuration

-The SQL LRS allows for configuration of the Authority included in xAPI Statements that are written to the LRS.
+The SQL LRS allows for configuration of the Authority included in xAPI statements that are written to the LRS.
+This authority will overwrite any authority present on incoming statements.

 ### Configuring a custom Authority template